-A standardized contingency table for the vears 1960 and 2005 can be constructed to control for this.
-The essential idea is that shifts in the marginal distributions across nonstandardized contingency tables can distort the comparison of the core patterns of association between the variables in the tables.
+Standardized contingency tables for the years 1960 and 2005 can be constructed to control for this.
+The essential idea is that shifts in the marginal distributions across non-standardized contingency tables can distort the comparison of the core patterns of association between the variables in the tables.
 Using the iterative procedure outlined in Mosteller (1968), a contingency table for 1960 can be computed using the 2005 marginal distributions over educational categories for husbands and wives.
 Another one can be built for 2005 using the 1960 marginal distributions.
+(These standardized contingency tables, and the method for generating them, are presented in the online appendix.)
 A comparison of the 1960 contingency table from the data with the standardized one for 2005 shows an increase in assortative mating.
 The (straight) sum of the diagonals rises from 0.54 to 0.60.
 (A comparison of 1960 standardized contingency table with the one in the data for 2005 also shows an increase along the diagonal from 0.44 to 0.48.)
-The Gini coefficients associated with these two standardized tables are 0.34 and 0.35.
-Therefore, if people matched in 2005 according to the 1960 standardized mating pattern there would be a significant reduction in income inequality; i.e., the Gini drops from 0.43 to 0.35.
-The inward shift in the Lorenz curve is shown in the righthand side panel of Figure 3.
+The Gini coefficients associated with these two standardized tables are 0.344 and 0.429.
+Therefore, if people matched in 2005 according to the 1960 standardized mating pattern there would be a very small reduction in income inequality; i.e., the Gini drops from 0.430 to 0.429.